The ultimate guide to Star Wars: Galaxy’s Edge at Disney’s Hollywood Studios in Orlando (updated for 2025)

 Street Market Stalls

-Near Ronto Roasters and Docking Bay 7 lies an open-air street market where you can browse the wares of assorted shops.
-Black Spire Outfitters sells robes and other clothing, Toydarian Toymaker is Batuu’s version of Toys ‘R’ Us, Jewels of Bith sells Black Spire Outpost branded souvenirs, and at Bina’s Creature Stall you can bring home your very own Porg, Kowakian Monkey-Lizard, and other alien creatures.
-Kat Saka’s Kettle serves colorful, uniquely-flavored popcorn.
+Near Docking Bay 7 lies an open-air street market where you can browse the wares of assorted shops.
+Black Spire Outfitters sells robes and other clothing, Toydarian Toymaker is filled with kid-friendly toys, Jewels of Bith sells Black Spire Outpost branded souvenirs, and at Bina’s Creature Stall, you can bring home your very own Porg, Kowakian Monkey-Lizard, and other alien creatures.
+I love the cute character stuffed animals.
+In the past, there have even been ones themed to my favorite Star Wars character, Ahsoka Tano.

 Oga's Cantina in Star Wars: Galaxy's Edge